 Step 1: Detect the key of your tracks

 You need a key for every track first.
 Key-detection tools — Mixed In Key, plus the analysis built into Serato DJ Pro, rekordbox and Traktor Pro — scan each file and tag it with a musical key and a Camelot code like 8A or 5B.
-Analyse your whole library during prep so the data is ready before you play.
+Analyse your whole library during prep so the data is ready before you play, and it pays to organise your music library by key and energy so compatible tracks are easy to find mid-set.

 Step 2: Learn the Camelot codes